 This book aids teachers, parents, and therapists in applying structured teaching techniques within classroom groups, school specials, and even parties!

-Designing meaningful home and school group activities involve integrating IEP goals, individualizing structure and communication, and teaching rules.
+Designing meaningful home and school group activities involves integrating IEP goals, individualizing structure and communication, and teaching rules.

 Tasks Galore – Book 4 (Green) – Let’s Play – Structured Steps to Social Engagement and Symbolic Play

 Tasks Galore Let’s Play, the fourth book in the popular resource series for parents, teachers, and therapists, utilizes play as the program for learning.
 There is more and more evidence that direct teaching of play skills can increase young children’s symbolic understanding and, thus, have an impact on their imitation, language, and social skills.

 Beautiful color photographs of children at play depict tasks that the authors have implemented successfully to enhance their students’ toy play, flexibility, and social interactions.
 Printable visual supports that will generalize to multiple learning situations also are included.

 Chapters demonstrate how routines, organizational strategies, and visual cues make play more understandable, so students can: